Hy Brasil – The True Story of a Mythical Island

 One True Hy Brasil

-Some researchers suggest, quite plausibly, that the idea of a moving island is simply not true – the peripatetic theory and associated stories represent an amalgamation of a variety of mysterious island sightings around the coastline.
+Some researchers suggest, quite sensibly, that the story of a ‘moving’ island is simply not true – the peripatetic theory and associated stories represent an amalgamation of a variety of mysterious island sightings around the coastline.
 This is not unlikely as the old stories of the past were often contradictory, borrowed bits from each other or merged into a single all-encompassing tale.
 This would certainly explain some of the name variations unique to one setting (e.g Green Island near Rathlin).
 It is a fact that a number of mysterious islands were noted with their own stories.
-Therefore, it is claimed, Hy Brasil does exist in one place.
-(Off the coast of Galway near the Aran Islands is suggested).

 The Sceptics View of Hy Brasil